samueljml/learning-react/README.md

 POST    | Request to submit a specified resource.
 Can change state or case side effeccts on the server |
 PUT    | Request to replace all current representations of the target  |
 PATCH    | Request to apply partial modifications to a resource |
-DELETE | Reqeust to delete a specified resource |
+DELETE | Request to delete a specified resource |
-OPTIONS | Reqeust to describe the communication options | show allowed methods
+OPTIONS | Request to describe the communication options | show allowed methods

 ### Web assembly